-The culmination of the M.S. degree program is the fulfillment of the research requirement.
-Students may select a thesis or a non-thesis option to meet the requirement.
-Students must have a grade point average of "B" or better in the M.S. degree program in order to complete the research requirement.
+The fulfillment of the research requirement is the culmination of the MS degree program.
+Students may select a non-thesis or thesis option to meet the requirement.
+Students must have a grade point average of “B” or better in the MS degree program in order to complete the research requirement.

 Non-thesis option.
 Students who select this option must complete EAPS 680 Seminar in Educational Administration.
-Each student is expected to complete a major research paper on a topic within the student's concentration area.
-The project should demonstrate the student's ability to utilize one or more research tools.
+Each student is expected to complete a major research paper on a topic in educational leadership and policy.
+The project should demonstrate the student’s ability to utilize one or more research tools.

 Thesis option.
-Students who select the thesis option must take EAPS 699, Master's Thesis, for 3 to 6 credits.
-Regulations concerning the preparation and submission of a Master's thesis are found in the current Graduate Bulletin of SUNY Albany.
+Students who select the thesis option must complete EAPS 699, Master’s Thesis, for 3 to 6 credits.
+Regulations concerning the preparation and submission of a Master’s thesis are in the U-Albany Graduate Bulletin.

 Applicants who have completed graduate coursework elsewhere, may apply for admission with advanced standing or transfer credit.
-The Department will award a maximum of 12 credits may be transferred into the MS program with no more than 10 credits in advanced standing.
+A maximum of 12 credits may be transferred into the MS program with no more than 10 credits in advanced standing.

-Upon recommendation of the student's advisor and concurrence of the Curriculum Committee, courses completed outside the Department in which the student receives a grade of "B" or above – and which are directly comparable to Department graduate courses in level, content, requirements, and credit – may be accepted for credit toward the MS degree.
+Upon recommendation of the student's advisor and concurrence of the Curriculum Committee, courses completed outside the Department in which the student receives a grade of “B” or better and which are comparable to Department graduate courses, may be accepted for credit toward the MS degree.
 Courses completed more than 10 years prior to the semester in which the student is admitted to the MS degree program undergo special scrutiny by the advisor and Curriculum Committee.

 - Academic Standards

-As noted above, students must have a grade point average of "B" or better in the M.S. degree program in order to be eligible to complete the research requirement (EAPS 680 or EAPS 699) and the internship (EAPS 895).
-Moreover, students must have a grade point average of "B" or better in the MS degree program in order to receive the MS degree.
+As noted above, students must have a grade point average of “B” or better in the MS degree program in order to be eligible to complete the research requirement (EAPS 680 or EAPS 699) and the internship (EAPS 895).
+Students must also have a grade point average of “B” or better in the MS degree program in order to receive the MS degree.